remileduc/sherver/scripts/README.md

 *Note* that to find the correct mimetypem we use `mimetype` command which is shipped by default in Debian.
 You can change it to use `file` command instead, but it doesn't work as well...

-*Note* that we use a small inline Python script to stream the content of the file.
-This is because, for binary files, bash can't stream non UTF-8 characters properly.

 * $1 - the path to the file to send

 Examples